-Australian political representatives plan to steal our retirement funds by converting everyone’s superannuation into a “pension” rather than one having the choice to take a lump sum when one retires ,indicated in a report prepared by university of NSW titled ” Longevity Management Issues for Australia’s Future Tax System, The Treasury “
+In a report prepared by university of NSW titled ” Longevity Management Issues for Australia’s Future Tax System, The Treasury ” Australian political representatives plan to steal our retirement funds by converting everyone’s superannuation into a “pension” rather than one having the choice to take a lump sum when one retires.

-We all know our current superannuation is invested with returns of interest, however the interest paid on all investments including retirement is minuscule to the interest paid out of circulation on all falsified indebtedness, thus the interest paid on investments, particularly retirement funds is a smoke screen by insurance companies who are financed by banks, & or directly owned by banks , one has to concede its a well known fact every time the economy goes belly up we are told by our superannuation / retirement fund adviser’s we have lost money by unexpected happenings in the markets .
+We all know our current superannuation is invested with returns of interest, however the interest paid on all investments including retirement is minuscule comparative to the interest paid out of the monetary circulation on all falsified indebtedness.
+The interest paid on investments, particularly retirement funds is obviously a smoke screen by insurance companies who are financed by banks, & or directly owned by banks.
+One has to concede it is a well known fact every time the economy goes belly up we are told by our superannuation / retirement fund adviser’s that we have lost money by unexpected happenings in the markets .

-If I myself had a choice, which I don’t , I would rather have my retirement sitting somewhere where it’s not subject to critical fluctuations in the markets, even without the interest, simply because I would be far better off today If I just kept my superannuation under my bed , indeed one can only conclude those who deceive us are using our life time hard earned wealth to play a market of the likes of a roulette table, that’s fixed always to take more than it pays out .
+If I myself had a choice, which I don’t , would rather have my retirement sitting somewhere where it’s not subject to critical fluctuations in the markets without interest, simply because I would be far better off today if I just kept my superannuation under my bed.

-” Common sense should prevail here knowing the categoric faults in the financial system, but unfortunately common sense is not so common in this lie we call ” economics ” today that fails the basic maths at its root “
+” Common sense should prevail here knowing the categoric faults in the financial system, but unfortunately common sense is not so common in this lie we call ” economics ” today that fails rudimentary maths at its root “

 Advocate / mentor, Co-founder, Co-director – Mathematically Perfected Economy™ (au)

 (Published : May 05, 2012, last edit December 01, 2017)